furuknap/Batcher/README.md

 ## Acknowledgments

 - Inspired by the need to efficiently manage candied almonds and cookie batches.
+Check out https://almendras.co/
 - Special thanks to the contributors of the open-source libraries used in this project.

 ---